Licensed Clinical Professional Counselor

 Oakbrook: Mondays, Tuesdays, Wednesdays, & Fridays

-Addressing Young Adult Transitions and Problems of Adolescence:
+Addressing Young Adult Transitions & Problems of Adolescence:

 Society is drastically different for young people today than it was for most of us parents.
 The Internet, social media, and smartphones have changed the way young people manage their relationships with others, and the way in which they view themselves.
 Along with these advances may come challenges: low self-esteem, anxiety, depression, isolation, substance use, and behavioral problems.